People often ask me about this. So here’s my answer.

 Here are the reasons:

-• I don’t want my attention to be fragmented into different things and be consumed by what’s happening with the world.
+- I don’t want my attention to be fragmented into different things and be consumed by what’s happening in the world.

 In other words, I want to be intentional with how I use my time.